 Thomas Shelby and co are back

 You’re one microscopic cog in his catastrophic plan – designed and directed by his red right hand.
-Tommy Shelby and co are back, and more brutal than ever.
-Here’s everything we know about Peaky Blinders season four.
+As Tommy Shelby and co faced their biggest threat at the end of Peaky Blinders season four, here’s everything we learned across the six episodes.

 Watch Peaky Blinders season 4